What is Snap?

 Snap or Snappy is a package management system developed by Canonical for the Linux operating system.
 The packages are called snaps, and the tool for using them is snapd, which works across a range of Linux distributions.
 A Snap package are containerized software packages contains all the requirements in it.
 The snaps are easy to install packages and provides auto-update features.

 You can install wide range of packages available on Snapcraft store in a single command.
 In this tutorial, you will learn uses of Snap packages on Linux distributions.

 Snapd is a REST API daemon for managing snap packages.
-It also provides an snap client command line utility to intract with the sanpd deamon.
+It also provides an snap client command line utility to interact with the sanpd daemon.
 Users can interact with it by using the snap client.

 Most of the latest Linux operating systems are pre installed with snapd daemon application.
 But if your Linux machine doesn’t have snapd installed, use one the following commands to install it.

 - To install Snapd on Debian based systems, type: